Thein-Naing/todo-tailwind-react/README.md

-- You can check final site here: https://react-exercises-tailwind-todo.netlify.app/. you can add emoji with your todo.
+- This is todolist in React JS and tailwind css tutorial from Milad Tech Youtube channel.
+You can check final site here: https://react-exercises-tailwind-todo.netlify.app/. you can add emoji with your todo.
 I am not satisfied or not so clear with adding emoji function and some tailwind structure.
 I will try again later.